Summary of Recent Updates (September 7, 2022):

 How should I interpret home test results?

 Home tests may be challenging to interpret because of the inability to verify the adequacy of the sample collection or that the testing procedures were performed correctly.
 Generally, because of the high specificity of these tests, any positive result should result in home isolation.
-If the pre-test probability is low (ie, low community prevalence, no symptoms or exposures), a NAAT such as a PCR test should be considered.
+If the pretest probability is low (eg, low community prevalence, no symptoms or exposures), confirmation of a positive home test with a NAAT such as a PCR test could be considered.
+In exposed or symptomatic patients, negative antigen tests should be repeated per FDA guidance.

-Can at-home antigen tests be used in children under 2 years of age?
+Can at-home antigen tests be used in children younger than 2 years?

-As of now, no at-home antigen tests have been authorized by the FDA for use in children under 2 years of age.
+As of now, no at-home antigen tests have been authorized by the FDA for use in children younger than 2 years.

 American Academy of Pediatrics